From 330pm London time. £50 for 1st place overall and also for top junior.

-Swiss pairings over 5 rounds with a 15 minute time control.
+Double elimination with a 15-minute time control per player.
 Played with the Belgian Daisy opening position.
-Standard MSO tie-breaks apply.

 The popular two-player strategy game Abalone was invented by two Frenchmen, M. Lalet and L. Levi in 1988.
 The game is played on a hexagonal board composed of 61 cells in a regular pattern.
 Each player (White/Black) has 14 marbles in their own colour.
 You move (push) your own men, either singly or as a line, in any direction.
 The object is to push six of your opponent’s balls off the board.